top of page

 your physician.

 • Obtain a copy of your mammogram report.
+You can usually find this in your patient portal.

 • If you have dense breast tissue, what classification, BI-RAD rating, of density do you have, it should state if it’s moderate, very dense or extremely dense.